w3c/wai-tutorials/source/page-structure/content.html.erb.md

 ## Articles

 The HTML5 `<article>` element represents a complete or self-contained composition in a web page.
-Examples of articles include an item in a web shop or a news article on a news site.
+Examples of articles include an item at a shopping site or a news article on a news site.

 {::nomarkdown}
 <%= code_start %>